 DINKS (Double Income No Kids)

 Ah, the married life.
 Isn’t it amazing to wake up every morning with the love of your life next to you?
-Your focus financially should be on saving as much as you can, especially if you are planning to have children.
+Your financial goal at this stage should be on saving as much as you can, especially if you are planning to have children.
 With two incomes, you will also have a little more flexibility with your budget, so try to make some smart investment choices with the extra money.

 The Most Exhausting Time of Your Life (With Kids)

 Your children are going to take up most of your time and focus (and expenses)—and rightly so—so this isn’t the time for risky financial decisions.
-Instead, take time to manage and stick to your budget and ensure you have all the adequate insurances in place, such as income protection, life cover and home and car insurances.
+Instead, take time to manage and stick to your budget and ensure you have all the adequate insurances in place, such as income protection, life insurance, health insurance, and home and car insurances.

 Helen Baker, a financial adviser based in Brisbane, Queensland, and author of On Your Own Two Feet: Steady Steps to Women’s Financial Independence, believes while there may be additional expenses with children, it’s still necessary to make some sound investments during this time.
 “There may not be a lot of money left for investing, but the problem if you don’t is 10 or 20 years later when your children are grown up, you’ll be behind the eight ball when it comes to retirement planning,” she says.